ScarletRedMan/RoomPicker/README.md

 - Simple to use.
 Everything works out of the box.
 - 3 picking methods (Sequential filling, Round Robin, Least picked).
 - Optional control panel.
-- Collecting metrics using Prometheus integration.
+- Collecting metrics using Prometheus integration ([ready Grafana dashboard](./RoomPicker-Grafana-Dashboard.json)).

 **This project is under development.
 Do not use in production!**